1. Home

 There’s an increase in the number of lenders cutting up-front fees – according to Which? one in five remortgaging products are being offered on a no-fee basis.
 Cashback incentives are also on the rise.

-Buy to let mortgages for first time buyers
+Buy to Let mortgages for First Time Buyers

-Buying a property to let is a great option for first time buyers who live somewhere with high house prices, such as London.
+Buying a property to let is a great option for First Time Buyers who live somewhere with high house prices, such as London.
 Buying a property to let out in a cheaper area can be a great additional income to go towards saving for a deposit.

-However you will inevitably face some challenges.
-There will likely be fewer options available to you so you’ll need a bigger deposit and you won’t qualify for the Stamp Duty relief that most first-time buyers would.
-You will avoid the 3% surcharge that usually applies to buy to let buyers, but you’ll have to pay it if you buy a property for yourself or a second buy to let property without selling the first one beforehand.
-Also, remember that you can’t use Help To Buy for buy to let properties.
+However, you will inevitably face some challenges.
+There will likely be fewer options available to you so you’ll need a bigger deposit, and you won’t qualify for the Stamp Duty relief that most first-time buyers would.

 Don’t worry though – if buying to let isn’t for you, there are other ways to save for a deposit.

-Switching to a BTL mortgage
+Switching to a Buy to Let mortgage

 Some people find themselves becoming ‘accidental landlords’ – they own a house that was never intended to be rented out and so has an owner-occupier mortgage, but then they need to switch.
-This can happen for a number of reasons – for example you might move home but not want to sell you old property straight away, or you might inherit a property.

 You must tell your mortgage lender if you plan on letting out a home that currently has an owner-occupier mortgage – to not do so might invalidate your mortgage.